 Throughout the summer, these coaches saw the Lord provide many opportunities to pour into these high school baseball players’ lives, both on and off the field.
 They grew closer to their players through car rides to games and practices, off the field activities like pool parties and team hangouts, and interactions on the baseball field and in the dugout.
 After several practices, the coaches shared their personal testimonies of how the gospel of Jesus Christ had forever changed their lives.
 Players and coaches alike loved being a part of the team, and they stayed connected through weekend practices that fall and winter.

 Back To Top

 MLB’s Reviving Baseball in Inner Cities (RBI) program was soon to come on to the radar.
 Matt, Andy, and others felt the Lord leading them to reach younger age groups with the gospel through the game of baseball.
-They connected with Amanda Jackson of the For the City Network (FTCN), who had previously worked for Major League Baseball and the Boston Red Sox.
+They connected with Amanda Terry of the For the City Network (FTCN), who had previously worked for Major League Baseball and the Boston Red Sox.
 After hearing about RBI in Boston and learning about what Matt and Andy were doing in Austin, she began researching the RBI program and the process to become the official Austin affiliate.
 During this time, MLB was launching its national Jr. RBI program for 5-12 year-olds in 2010, which piqued Matt and Amanda’s interest in RBI even more.